lucaderi/HoltWinters/README.md

 # Holt-Winters
-This repository contains some code that implements the Holt-Winters forecasting algorithm
+This repository contains some code that implements the Holt-Winters forecasting algorithm.

+The [nDPI toolkit](https://github.com/ntop/nDPI) contains an implementation of Holt-Winters with confidence intervals.

 # References
 - [Basic Time Series Forecasting](https://www.real-statistics.com/time-series-analysis/basic-time-series-forecasting/)